ShraddhaLimbasiya/NHS/README.md

 - Chrome and Firefox browsers installed
 - Internet connection (to access NHS Jobs site and for WebDriverManager)

-## Cross-Browser Compatibility

-Supports Chrome, Firefox and Edge
-WebDriver binaries managed via WebDriverManager
-No need to install or maintain local driver binaries Change browser by modifying the parameter in:

-Base.getWebdriver("chrome")

 ## Test Reports